danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 However, neither of these are how the business people (who are paying the developers to have this software built), nor the customers (who will use the product) actually think about it.
 They view the application as a single unit that either solves their problem or doesn't.

-Consider a simple example: When the PM specifies a new feature to be added to the product such as advanced search, the requirements will have the design comps showing the layout of the new fields, and specify the behaviour for what kind of results should be returned for various combinations of fields.
+Consider an example: When the PM specifies a new feature to be added to the product such as advanced search, the requirements will have the design comps showing the layout of the new fields, and specify the behaviour for what kind of results should be returned for various combinations of fields.
 The PM is not thinking about (nor should they) which parts of the logic will execute on the server and which on the client.

 When there are separate teams of developers doing front vs back end work, this feature gets split up into two tickets - one to implement the front end and another for the back end.
 Now there's a very tight dependency between the two people working on these tickets.
 They might collaborate to determine the path of the search API endpoint and what parameters it will support.
 Then the back end person will implement it and submit a PR for that work, which will get merged.
 In the meantime, the front end person can start building their part, perhaps with a mock API (which someone will have to implement) that mirrors the real API that was agreed to.